WebDevLuke/Front-End-Style-Guidelines/front-end-style-guide.md

 ### Naming

+Good classnames aim to provide ample information surrounding their function and place within the structure of the stylesheet.
 When it comes to naming our CSS classes, we're going to draw from various popular existing naming conventions.
-These are [BEM](http://getbem.com), [BEMIT](http://csswizardry.com/2015/08/bemit-taking-the-bem-naming-convention-a-step-further), [OOCSS](http://csswizardry.com/2015/03/more-transparent-ui-code-with-namespaces), and a little from [SMACSS](https://smacss.com/).
+For reference, these are [BEM](http://getbem.com), [BEMIT](http://csswizardry.com/2015/08/bemit-taking-the-bem-naming-convention-a-step-further), [OOCSS](http://csswizardry.com/2015/03/more-transparent-ui-code-with-namespaces), and a little from [SMACSS](https://smacss.com/).

 A typical classname for a button component and some of its variants would therefore be the following.